allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Click Associate.

-Unassign Task from All Personnel: Last accomplished date number accomplished wil be deleted and cannot be recovered.
+Unassign Task from All Personnel

+Last accomplished date number accomplished wil be deleted and cannot be recovered.

 1. Right click in the grid and select Un-Assign form All.